cvan/aframe-core/docs/components/material.md

 the `envMap` attribute takes a cubemap, six images put together to form a cube.
 The cubemap is wrapped around the entity and applied as a texture.

-If shader is set to `standard`, which it is by default, the clarity of the reflection depends on the `metalness`, `roughness`, and `reflectivity` attributes.
+If shader is set to `standard`, which it is by default, the clarity of the reflection depends on the `metalness` and `roughness` attributes.

 ```html
 <a-assets>